QuantumBadger/RedReader/BUILD.md

 Open the Run menu, and select "Edit Configurations".
 Press the green add icon, and select "Android Application".

-* Under Module, select "redreader".
+* Under Module, select "scroll".
 * Specify "MainActivity" as the activity to launch (select the radio button next to "Launch:", click the browser button ("..."), and select "MainActivity" from the list.
 * Select "Show chooser dialog" under "Target Device".
 * Under "Name" (at the top), type whatever you like.